DHCEPEDA/beetagged-linkedin-import/replit.md

 - **Data Flow**: The typical data flow involves user authentication via Facebook OAuth, contact import via LinkedIn CSV or Facebook connection, server-side data processing and validation, storage in MongoDB, and display of consolidated contacts via the React frontend.
 Users can then search and tag contacts.
 - **Deployment Strategy**: **Heroku-exclusive deployment** for all environments.
 No Replit server dependencies.
 Backend uses Node.js buildpack on Heroku.
 Frontend bundles connect directly to Heroku APIs.
 All production and pre-production builds target Heroku infrastructure exclusively.
 - **Production Status**: Backend deployed successfully to Heroku at https://beetagged-app-53414697acd3.herokuapp.com with MongoDB Atlas connected.
 Squarespace integration completed using Code Injection method for JavaScript and Custom CSS for styling.
+- **Latest Update**:
+  - **LLM-Powered Duplicate Detection**: Added OpenAI GPT-4o integration to identify and merge similar contacts with shared data (same email/company)
+  - **Baseball Card Contact Details**: Click any contact to view comprehensive profile with full name, email, company, location, interests, profile links, and all available fields
-- **Latest Update**: Dual-file LinkedIn CSV merging system implemented with enhanced email extraction and smart contact matching.
-Updated backend code ready for deployment to fix Michael Higgins email extraction issue.
+  - **Dual-file LinkedIn CSV merging**: Enhanced email extraction and smart contact matching system implemented
+  - **Ready for Deployment**: Updated backend code with all new features prepared for Heroku deployment

 ## External Dependencies